 All current Gallery Apartment Residents have been provided information on the fire protection systems present in the subject building and evacuations procedures to be followed, and all future residents will be provided this information when their lease is initiated.
-Since the facility is classified as R-2 under the Virginia Uniform Statewide Building Code but is not a university owned building, there are no requirements for conducting fire drills and no drills have been performed.
-A Resident who lives on the property in one of the 23 units is available to assist residents during emergency evacuations.
+Since the facility is classified as R-2 under the Virginia Uniform Statewide Building Code, but is not a university owned building, there are no requirements for conducting fire drills and no drills have been performed.
+Liz Akers, the Onsite Director, is the point-of-contact and a resident who lives on the property in one of the 23 units, she is available to assist residents with questions regarding emergency evacuations.